alejandro-du/vaadin-microservices-demo/README.md

 You can horizontally scale the system by starting more instances of the `biz-application` and `admin-application` microservices.
 Remember to specify different ports (using `-Dserver.port=NNNN`) when starting new instances.

-**4) Test the resilience of the system.**
+**4) Test system resilience.**

 Stop all the instances of the `biz-application` microservice to see the fallback mechanisim, implemented with Netflix Hystrix.

-Stop one of the `admin-application` instances that you are sure is in use to see an error message ("Server not available").
+Stop one of the `admin-application` instances that you are sure is in use, and see the error message ("Server not available").
 If there are more instances of the `admin-application`, you should be able to refresh the browser and get the connection to a different instance after some seconds/minutes.

 ## Implementing the demo